tdecker7/fyi-project-plan/PROJECTPLAN.md

 1. If two distinct users, A and B, attempt to generate a link to the same destination site, such as https://google.com, they will be given each unique links.

 ### Route and Methods
-All routes will **require** the header `X-API-KEY`, which is provided by the signup service and serves to identify each user `/v1/links`
+All routes will **require** the header `X-API-KEY`, which is provided by the signup service and serves to identify each user.

+Base Route: `/v1/links`
 1. `POST`: create unique shortened links
   * JSON Body
   ```